God's Appointed Diversity: Ordered Gifts for the Body's Growth

 The body of Christ contains diverse callings arranged by God for the church’s growth.

-30 Do all have gifts of healings?
-Do all speak with various languages?
+30 Do all have gifts of healing?
+Do all speak in tongues?
 Do all interpret?

-31 But earnestly desire the best gifts.
-Moreover, I show a most excellent way to you.
+31 But eagerly desire the greater gifts.
+And now I will show you the most excellent way.

 The body of Christ contains diverse callings arranged by God for the church’s growth.